ngupta1024/Turtlebot-Autonomy/README.md

 Create an issue for the sub-task you want to accomplish.
 Make your own branch for each sub-task and make a Pull request to merge to the master branch.

-Use your best judgement as this are not rock hard rules.
+Use your best judgement as these are not rock hard rules.